troennes/private-secure-windows/README.md

 The privacy settings are equal in both levels.

+### How to verify changed settings before installing?

+Download Microsoft's Policy Analyzer tool from [Security Compliance Toolkit](https://www.microsoft.com/download/details.aspx?id=55319), then import GPOs to view which settings they change.

 ### Does this baseline improve any applications?

 No. Only the Windows operating system and built-in Windows components are covered.
 There are no improvements to Microsoft Edge and Internet Explorer included here.